Mike LiPetri: 2024 congressional election

 LiPetri was chosen by the Nassau County GOP to be their candidate for New York's 3rd congressional district in the 2024 election cycle, a decision made amidst notable competition from within the party.
-The primary was set for June 25, 2024.
+The primary was set for June 25, 2024, but was cancelled when LiPetri was the only person slated to be on the ballot.
 LiPetri's early selection by the Nassau County GOP leaders positioned him favorably against his challengers, avoiding the typical petitioning process required for candidacy.

-Despite LiPetri's appointment by the Nassau GOP as the ballot nominee, candidates including Bill Cotter successfully completed the requirements to appear on the primary ballot.
-Cotter issued a call to the party's establishment figures, stating, "We request that the Nassau GOP, Joe Cairo, or Mike LiPetri, if they indeed have a hand in this dispute, to retract their objections and support a fair primary process."
+In the general election, LiPetri was defeated by Thomas Suozzi by a margin of 51.7% to 48.1%.

+2026 congressional election

+In February 2026, LiPetri announced his candidacy for New York's 3rd congressional district in the 2026 election.

 Personal life

 His grandfather, Angelo LiPetri, was a pitcher for the Phillies during the 1950s.